superfly/docs/flyctl/cmd/flyctl_ips_allocate-v6.md

-Allocates an IPv6 address to the application.
+Allocates an IPv6 address to the application

 ## Usage
 ~~~